top of page

 Peat extraction damages some of the UK’s most important natural landscapes.
 But many current peat-free alternatives still rely on inconsistent waste streams, imported materials, and poorly controlled inputs.

-Grown-For is a new approach: compost created from renewable UK-grown crops like willow — purpose-grown for performance, consistency, and sustainability.
+Grown-For is a new approach: compost created from renewable UK-grown willow — purpose-grown for performance, consistency, and sustainability.

 Because peat free can be better than peat, in every way.